Colorado State vs. New Mexico Predictions, College Basketball BetMGM Promo Codes, & Picks - January 2

 Colorado State vs. New Mexico Predictions, BetMGM Promo Codes, & Picks: Spread, Total - January 2

-Tuesday's game between the No. 15 Colorado State Rams (12-1, 0-0 MWC) and the New Mexico Lobos (12-1, 0-0 MWC) at Moby Arena has a projected final score of 79-73 based on our computer prediction, with Colorado State coming out on top.
-Tipoff is at 10:30 PM on January 2.
+Tuesday's contest between the No. 15 Colorado State Rams (12-1, 0-0 MWC) and New Mexico Lobos (12-1, 0-0 MWC) matching up at Moby Arena has a projected final score of 79-73 (according to our computer prediction) in favor of Colorado State, who is listed as a slight favorite by our model.
+The game will tip off at 10:30 PM ET on January 2.

+Based on our computer prediction, Colorado State is projected to cover the point spread (3.5) against New Mexico.
+The two sides are expected to come in below the 157.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!